-Through festivals, school programs, documentaries like “Baymen” and publications such as On The Bay, we hope to raise the awareness of the dangers commercial fishermen and baymen face on the water.
+Through festivals, school programs, documentaries like “Baymen” and “From A World Within A World: Bay Houses of Long Island, and publications such as On The Bay, we hope to raise the awareness of the dangers commercial fishermen and baymen face on the water.
 Government regulations and pollution have taken their toll on today’s generation of fishermen.
 Where there once was 200 baymen, today there are a few dozen.
 Long Island Traditions works with advisory committees on the South Shore and the Peconic Estuaries, helping to ensure the continued presence and survival of commercial fishermen.

-Long Island Traditions sponsors “Boating with the Baymen” an annual boat tour with local baymen and other maritime tradition bearers ...Read More
+Long Island Traditions sponsors “Boating with the Baymen” a boat tour with local baymen and other maritime tradition bearers.
+This ...Read More

 On The Bay is a book on the bay houses within the Town of Hempstead.
 Written by Nancy Solomon, executive director ...Read More

 Filmmaker Glenn Gebhard and Long Island Traditions produced “Baymen,” a documentary on the south shore baymen of Long Island in ...Read More

 Long Island Traditions, in collaboration with City Lore and the Village of Freeport, installed Freeport Waters,, a permanent trail of artful signage that ...Read More